-A further two illustrations of the Tatzelwurm are known to exist.
-The first of these appeared in a Bavarian hunting manual called New Pocket Guild of the Year 1836 for Nature, Forest and Hunting Enthusiasts, and shows a scaly, cigar-shaped creature with stumpy legs.
+Two further illustrations of the Tatzelwurm are known to exist.
+The first of these appeared in a Bavarian hunting manual called New Pocket Guild of the Year 1836 for Nature, Forest and Hunting Enthusiasts and shows a scaly, cigar-shaped creature with stumpy legs.

 The second illustration appeared in a Swiss almanac – Alpenrosen – published in 1841.
 This drawing shows a long, scaly animal with two small front legs.

 Kaspar Arnold claimed to have seen a Tatzelwurm while sitting in a restaurant in Tirol, Austria.
 This was in 1883 or 1884, but we cannot be sure.
 He says he watched the two-legged creature for approximately 20 minutes.

 In 1921, two witnesses say they were attacked by a Tatzelwurm near Salzburg, Austria.
 They said the creature jumped 9 feet into the air and that it was about 3 feet long with the head of a cat.

 A Swiss photographer called Balkin claimed to have photographed a Tatzelwurm in 1934.
 The photo generated a great deal of interest at the time, but it is now thought to have been a hoax.